karstenw/linguistics/README.md

 Before the first run, open and run `download_corpora.py` inside the linguistics folder.
 This downloads the needed corpora for `nltk`, `textblob` and `wn` to run.
 The data folder `linguistics-data` will be placed in the same folder as the `linguistics` folder.

+#### nltk corpora for textblob, wn and pattern

 The runtime for `download_corpora.py` is ca. 20 minutes.

+If you run it from NodeBox there will be no feedback except the spinning beachball.

+Alternatively you can run it from the terminal with a 3.8 python.
+Perhaps you must install the requirements first.

+#### conceptnet database

 For the conceptnet database open and run `install-conceptnet-database.py`.

 The runtime for `install-conceptnet-database.py` is ca. 10 minutes.

+As with the nltk download, no feedback.
+Can be run from terminal.

 ## General